Readers of Émile Zola’s The Kill are plunged into a world of passion and sensation: a world of corruption and greed.

 The Kill/ La Curée was the second novel in the Rogoun-Macquart cycle of twenty books.
 It was first serialised in La Cloche newspaper in 1872.
 Serialisation was suspended by the Government on the basis that if was immoral (the novel does contain many bedroom scenes), prompting Zola to write a robust defence of his work.

-My edition is published by Oxford University Press, with translation by Brian Nelson.
-As with all other OUP editions of Zola’s novels that I’ve read, this contains an excellent introduction about the historical context of The Kill, its major themes and how it reflected Zola’s concept of naturalisation.
+My edition is published by Oxford University Press, translated by Brian Nelson who has also written an excellent introduction which places the book in its historical context and shows how it reflected Zola’s concept of naturalisation.

 For other reviews of The Kill, take a look at the readingzola blog site